stjude-rust-labs/sprocket/crates/lint-rules.md

 All lists and objects in the `meta` and `parameter_meta` sections should have one element per line (i.e. newline separate elements).
 A key/value pair are considered one element **if** the value is atomic (i.e. not a list or an object).
 Otherwise have the key and opening bracket on the same line; subsequently indent one level; put one value per line; and have the closing bracket on its own line at the same indentation level of the key.

+Lines with string values in the meta and parameter meta section are allowed to surpass the 90 character line width rule.

 #### Example

 Good: